New Patients 410-642-5634

 Headache Treatment Westminster, MD

-Many patients are unaware that tension headaches are a dental concern worthy of reporting to their dentist.
+Many patients don’t know that tension headaches are a dental concern worth reporting to their dentist.
 However, many tension headaches are caused by dental issues.
 Missing teeth, misaligned bite patterns, and jaw pain are all known to cause tension headaches.
+Luckily, we provide headache treatment in Westminster, MD.

-While it may seem unrelated at first, all of these dental issues place extra strain on your facial and mouth muscles.
-This extra strain easily causes headaches as well as a variety of other symptoms.
-If you experience tension headaches often, mention this to Dr. Bowersox at your next dental appointment.
-He will evaluate you for any underlying dental issues that could be causing your headaches.
+While problems like TMJ and missing teeth may seem unrelated to headaches, they can strain your facial and mouth muscles.
+This extra strain can cause headaches and a variety of other symptoms.
+If you experience tension headaches often, mention this to Dr. Paul Bowersox at your next dental appointment.
+He will evaluate you for any underlying dental issues causing your headaches.

 Headache Treatment in Westminster MD